Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Getting Started with your Gastric Balloon

 Gastric balloon placement and removal including monthly dietician follow-ups are available at NuBody Concepts at our fully-equipped cosmetic surgery center in Nashville.
-If you are visiting from out of town, ask about a virtual consultation with our gastric surgeon as well as our travel package to cover hotel expenses.
+If you are visiting from out of town, ask about a virtual consultation with our gastric surgeon as well as other information for out-of-town patients.
 If you are ready to get started, call us at 615-229-5975 weekdays between 8:00 am and 4:30 pm to schedule your consultation!